maroofi/bulkDNS/README.md

    - I don't know CMake
 2. Is there any similar project like this?
    - The only comparable project to this one (that I'm aware of) is zmap/zdns.
-3. Can I pass a domain name (e.g., `ns1.google.com` as the resolver)?
+3. Can I pass a domain name (e.g., `ns1.google.com`) as the resolver?
    - No. The resolver must be an IPv4 address.
 We pass this value to `inet_addr()` function which accepts an IPv4.
 4. How fast it can scan domain names?
    - It highly depends on your network and the (remote) resolver you use.